memeasism/MemeDWM/README.md

 <html>
 <h1>LostDWM</h1>
-<p>LostDWM is a fork of DWM which is catered to LostDev, if you want your own dwm then make it!
+<p>memeDWM is a fork of DWM which is catered to memeasism, if you want your own dwm then make it!
 You are obviously allowed to use this one though.</p>
 <h3><b>MAKE SURE YOU EDIT CONFIG.H!
 IT IS NOT GUARENTEED WE LIKE THE SAME SOFTWARE</b></h3>
 <h1>CHEATSHEET</h1>
 <table>